 De-Registration from this Course

-After the regular drop period you can only drop this course with a valid cause until 14 days prior to the exam.
-Please contact the International Office at the Law Department if you have to use this option.
+You can only drop this course with a valid cause until 14 days prior to the last exam.

 Type of Exam and Exam Period

-You will have to complete 5 multiple choice quizzes and two essays in the course of the semester.
-Essays are due before December 31, 2019.
+Students have to complete five multiple choice quizzes and two essays in the course of the semester.

 Registration for the Exam